cbrennan31/angular-accessible-modal/projects/angular-accessible-modal/README.md

 #### An Angular modal wrapper component that aims to be fully accessible.
 Keyboard navigation is trapped within the modal while it is open, and the modal can be closed by pressing `escape`.
 Styles are customizable.
 Currently supports rendering one modal at a time.

-#### Version 0.1.11 fixes a bug that prevented the modal from closing when clicking the backdrop.
+#### Version 0.2.2 fixes a critical defect that prevented the body of the page from scrolling when the modal was closed.
+Version 0.1.11 fixes a bug that prevented the modal from closing when clicking the backdrop.

 ## Adding to Project